A Brief History of Christmas

 Christmas In The 21st Century

 The Evolution Of Christmas From 1685 Years Ago: The evolution and history of Christmas is a complex one.
 It can be traced back to December 25th, A.D.
-336 during the Roman Empire where it was celebrated by pagan Romans as the day of Saturnalia—the winter solstice festival which honored their god Saturnus by feasting and giving gifts.
-The modern concept of Santa Claus comes from St Nicholas, a Christian bishop in ancient Turkey who would later become known as Father Christmas or Santa Claus.
+336, during the Roman Empire, where pagan Romans celebrated it as the day of Saturnalia—the winter solstice festival which honored their god Saturnus by feasting and giving gifts.
+The modern concept of Santa Claus comes from St Nicholas, a Christian bishop in ancient Turkey who would later become known as Father Christmas or Santa Claus.-MM